-Nordita is the Nordic Institute for Theoretical Physics, and its purpose is to carry out research and strengthen the Nordic collaboration within the basic areas of theoretical physics.
+Nordita is the Nordic Institute for Theoretical Physics.
+Its purpose is to carry out research and strengthen the Nordic collaboration within the basic areas of theoretical physics.

 Reflecting the Nordic background, the institute has an official name in each of the five Nordic languages: